withastro/starlight/docs/src/content/docs/guides/overriding-components.md

 <Default {...Astro.props}><slot /></Default>
 ```

-When rendering a built-in component:
+When rendering a built-in component inside a custom component:

 - Spread `Astro.props` into it.
 This makes sure that it receives all the data it needs to render.
-- Add a `<slot />` inside the component.
+- Add a `<slot />` inside the default component.
 This makes sure that if the component is passed any child elements, Astro knows where to render them.

 ## Use page data